 A lot of car accidents are caused by animals every year.
-Animals are unpredictable and when they dart out from tall weeds or a nearby forest they can be impossible to avoid.
-Nearly all animal car accidents are handled the same by car insurance carriers.
+Animals are unpredictable, and when they dart out from tall weeds, a home, or a nearby forest, they can be impossible to avoid.
+Some car insurance covers animal damage, and nearly all animal car accidents are handled the same by car insurance carriers.

 Tips for Specific Types of Animals

 Handling different types of animal damage varies according to whether or not the animal has an owner.
 Pet owners are often held liable for animal accidents.
 Of course, wild animals such as deer don't have owners, but you may be asked about it when filing a claim.
 It is all a part of the process so that the claim can be filed accurately.

 Deer are easily the most common animals hit on U.S. roadways.
 They are large enough to do severe damage to your car and sometimes can even cause injury to the driver and passengers.
 It all depends on the type of vehicle and its speed.
 Because deer are so prevalent, it is very important to get a police report, which will come in especially handy if you recently purchased your car insurance policy or if you recently have filed another deer claim.
 It will verify information about the accident to your insurance claim adjuster.
 Some insurance carriers do not require a police report; if you are unsure, check with your agent.

 Hitting a dog with your car is a little different from hitting other animals, because dogs usually have owners.
 Owners are responsible for damage caused by their dog when it has not been appropriately restrained.
 The standard procedure is for the dog owner's homeowners policy to cover the damage.
 However, if there is no such insurance, the dog's owner would be held personally responsible.